Criminal Trespass Charges and Defense

 What you need if you have been charged with a crime is an experienced guide who will walk you through the legal process.
 You need a criminal defense lawyer who will review the police reports, interview witnesses, and fight for you.
 A lawyer fights for you by making sure that the prosecutor is held to their burden of proof and that they prove the case.
 Often times, the prosecutor cannot prove a case, but they will not tell you that information.
 They will offer you a plea bargain and hope you do not hire an attorney who will make sure you are protected.

-If you find yourself in trouble, call James W. Newby, LLC.
+If you find yourself in trouble, call James Newby.
 He will make sure you are protected and that you have someone on your side.